 Visits

 We encourage all parents and children to visit the school prior to starting and to place their name on a list of future entrants.
-All children attending Bossingham Pre-School make several visits to school prior to entry.
-Other children are invited to make visits to the school before starting to ease transition to school.
+All children make several visits to school prior to entry, once a place has been offered and accepted.

 Legislation